Egnosa/lolautoaccept/README.md

-Execute raw lolaccpt.py file or the .exe file from releases. **Your league client HAS TO BE 1280 X 720.** It is designed to be work in that resolution.
+Execute raw lolaccpt.py file or the .exe file from releases. **Your league client HAS TO BE 1280 X 720.** It is designed to work in that resolution.

 *In rare occacions, if you fiddle with client too much, the wavy animation can stick to your accept button, breaking the script.
 If that happens simply go to any other menu in client and come back to match search.*